joaomdsg/bonding-config-in-ubuntu/README.md

 ## Playbooks to setup bonding

-After the `testbed` VM is up, it can be interacted with using Ansible.
-This is done by first defining a file called `inventory` that should contain the `IP adress` of the server, a `username` with sudo permission and the path to the ssh `private key`.
+To configure bonding with Ansible, a file called `inventory` should contain the `IP address` of the server, a `username` with sudo permission and the path to the ssh `private key`.
 After that, the set of ansible playbooks can be executed with the `ansible-playbook` command.

 Here are the steps to configure bonding on the `testbed`: